-If you have bought or have been given one, you could be wondering what you can do with it.
+If you have bought a smart plug, or been given one, you could be wondering what you can do with it.

-Maybe you are considering purchasing one?
-It could be that you are questioning if the product will be useful.
+You may also be thinking of purchasing one and it could be that you are questioning if the product itself will be useful enough.

-These ideas may help you in either of those situations.
-Smart plugs are a useful component for any home, not just smart homes.
+These ideas may help you in any of those situations.
+Smart plugs are useful for any home, not just smart homes.

 Here is a list of what I think could be useful to a variety of different individuals.
 Some uses are unique, and others are aimed at everyday users.
-Either way, I think its a handy list of uses for smart plugs.
+Either way, I think its a handy list!